Perspective | Is Jon Gruden racist? Once again, we’re asking the wrong question.

-Gruden told ESPN he was just in a “bad frame of mind” 10 years ago when he sent a racist email that became public late last week.
-In the correspondence with former colleague Bruce Allen — that distinguished people person — Gruden said of NFL Players Association executive director DeMaurice Smith: “Dumboriss Smith has lips the size of michellin tires.”
+Gruden told ESPN that he was just in a “bad frame of mind” 10 years ago when he sent a racist email that became public last week.
+In the correspondence with former colleague Bruce Allen — that distinguished people person — Gruden said of NFL Players Association Executive Director DeMaurice Smith, “Dumboriss Smith has lips the size of michellin tires.”

-After The Wall Street Journal broke the story, the Las Vegas Raiders coach spent the weekend offering vague apologies and frequent reminders that he’s a good guy.
+After the Wall Street Journal broke the story, the Las Vegas Raiders coach spent the weekend offering vague apologies and frequent reminders that he’s a good guy.
 Good people can’t be racist, you know.
 Not in a dismissive American culture in which the perception of decency matters more than exploring complicated, buried truths.

 Gruden knows which buttons to push in defending himself.
 They’re the easy ones.

-“All I can say is I’m not a racist,” Gruden said during his postgame news conference Sunday.
+“All I can say is I’m not a racist,” he said during his postgame news conference Sunday.
 “I can’t tell you how sick I am.”

-He told The Journal, “I don’t have a racial bone in my body.”
+He told the Wall Street Journal, “I don’t have a racial bone in my body.”
 He told the Las Vegas Review-Journal, “I don’t have a racist bone in my body.”
 He explained to ESPN that he refers to untruthful people as having “rubber lips” and declared of his email, “I never had a racial thought when I used it.”

-“I have never had a blade of racism in me,” Gruden told The Athletic.
+“I have never had a blade of racism in me,” Gruden told the Athletic.

 No racist bones, no racist blades.
 Only a private racist email that he never imagined would surface publicly and damage the professional reputation he has spent more than 30 years building.